calvinmetcalf/pouchdb/README.md

 This method gets an existing database if one exists or creates a new one if one does not exist.
 The protocol field denotes which backend you want to use (currently only http and indexeddb are supported)

 <pre>
+var localDB
 Pouch('idb://test', function(err, db) {
+  if(!err){
+   localDB = db; //use localDB to call it later
-  // Use db to call further functions
+   // Use db to call further functions on creation
+  }
 })
 </pre>